Actindo-AG/Documentation/ExportNewPIMProduct/ExportNewPIMProduct.md

 **Static inputs**

 - *Connection*
-    Enter the applicable ID as value for the *Connection* variable to check if the PIM product exist for the corresponding SAP connection in the *Check if item exists* action.
+    Enter the applicable ID as value for the *Connection* variable to create the SAP item for the corresponding SAP connection in the *Create item* action.
 All database objects can be configured by a static JSON input in the *Static inputs* section of the action settings.
 The SAP connection ID must be specified as an object, for instance **{"id":12}**.

     > [Info]  The value must be valid JSON and is type strict, for example a string must be specified as a string (**\"example\"**), an integer as an integer (**123**), and so on.

 - *ETL change tracking mode*
     Enter **"2"** for the *ETL change tracking mode* variable to set the change tracking mode to **automatic** and thus transfer any changes on the PIM product to the SAP item.
 This means that an item will change whenever a relevant attribute in the PIM product is changed.

     > [Info] A relevant attribute refers to any attribute that is mapped in the corresponding attribute set mapping.